JensVanDeynse1994/web4-20172018-2a1-gent-Ocean97Li/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

 ## how to run
-This project requires a google maps api key.
+This project requires a google maps api key, which I have supplied for demonstration purposes.
+When running on local dev server the API must be provided from

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run back-end with 'npm run start-local' from root
+Run front-end with 'npm start' from frontend

 ## Code scaffolding